gdiaz384/py3TranslateLLM/wiki/pages/fairseq-and-sugoi-gpu-guide.markdown

 ```
 python
 ```
-- If using Sugoi, then launch Python using `%pythonExe%` instead.
+- For Windows, if using Sugoi, then launch Python using `%pythonExe%` instead.
+- For Linux, check if an Nvidia GPU is active with the following command:
+    - `nvidia-smi -L`
 - Next, enter the following:
 ```
 import torch
 torch.cuda.is_available()
 ```
 - It might take a few moments to import torch.
 - If it prints True, then PyTorch is available to use with fairseq.
 - Alternatively, try Method 2.
 It is longer but more automated once it is working.